LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/scoped-allocator-adaptor-class.md

 ### <a name="parameters"></a>Paramètres

-`ptr` Pointeur vers l’objet point d’être détruit.
+*PTR* un pointeur vers l’objet à détruire.

 ### <a name="return-value"></a>Valeur de retour